facebook/react-native-website/website/blog/2022-12-13-pointer-events-in-react-native.md

 # Pointer Events in React Native

+Today we are sharing an experimental cross-platform pointer API for React Native.
+We’ll go over motivations, how it works, and its benefits to React Native users.
+There are instructions on how to enable and we’re excited to hear your feedback!

 It’s been over a year since we shared [our many platform vision](https://reactnative.dev/blog/2021/08/26/many-platform-vision) on the wins of building beyond mobile and how it sets a higher bar for all platforms.
 During this time, we've increased our investments in React Native for VR, Desktop, and Web.
 With differences in hardware and interactions on these platforms, it raised the question of how React Native should holistically handle input.

-Today we are sharing how VR and Desktop needs led to work on a cross-platform pointer API.
-We want to share how it works and the benefits to React Native users.

 <!--truncate-->